sensaura-public/sensaura-public.github.io/_posts/2016-01-15-riots-plug-and-play-iot.md

 category: sensnode
 cover: 2016/01/15/riots_core.png
 ---
 I recently came across the [Riots](http://www.riots.fi/) plug and play IoT system that has a lot of similarities to the [SensNode](/pages/sensnode/index.html) design I've been working on.
-They have recently launched a [KickStarter campaign](https://www.kickstarter.com/projects/riotsinstruments/riots-aware-for-you) and the hardware and software seems to be a lot closer to production ready than SensNode.
+They have recently launched a [KickStarter campaign](https://www.kickstarter.com/projects/riotsinstruments/riots-aware-for-you) and the hardware and software seem to be a lot closer to production ready than SensNode is.
 Given that the two systems are trying to solve the same problem it seems worthwhile to do a comparison between the two.

 # Architecture